OnitiFR/mulch/README.md

 ]
 ```
 Here, incoming requests for DNS domain `test1.example.com` will be proxied to this
 VM on its port 80 as HTTP.
-You may use another port if needed, using `test1.example.com->8080` syntax.
+You may use another destination port if needed, using `test1.example.com->8080` syntax.

-Mulch will automatically generate a HTTPS certificate, and HTTP requests will be redirected
+Mulch will automatically generate a HTTPS certificate and redirect HTTP requests
-to HTTPS (this is the default anyway).
+to HTTPS (this is the default, `false` will proxy HTTP too).
 Requests to `www.test1.example.com` will be redirected
 to `test1.example.com` (including HTTPS requests).
-All you have to do is point Mulch server in your DNS zone.
+All you have to do is target Mulch server in your DNS zone.

 #### Scripts